Evaluation Metrics and Model Selection 2026: The Truth Behind the Numbers

 R-Squared (The "Explanation" Score)

-"How much of the data's variance can my model explain?"
+"How much of the data's data variance analysis can my model explain?"
 A score of 0.80 means your model understands 80% of what is happening in the data.

 Part 4: Advanced 2026 Evaluation: ROC-AUC and Log Loss